rojeras/TpinfoBackend/README.md

 ```

-The steps to run the image in the Nogui environment are outside the scope of this guide.
-There *docker-compose* is used, and a sample docker-compose.yaml is included in the bin directory.
+The steps to run the image in the Nogui environment are outside the scope of this guide. *docker-compose* is used, and a sample docker-compose.yaml is included in the bin directory.